Linking data sources to elucidate non-fatal and fatal opioid-related overdose epidemiology and the role of FDA-regulated products

 Project Description and Goals

-In this project, researchers will work to overcome the challenges of studying drug overdoses by linking Connecticut-based prescription drug monitoring program, criminal justice, drug treatment, and hospital data with the Connecticut Office of the Chief Medical Examiner dataset.
-This will enable a more accurate assessment of medication and health services utilization that may have increased or decreased patient risk for overdose.
-The goals of this project include:
+In this project, researchers have worked to overcome the challenges of studying drug overdoses by linking Connecticut-based prescription drug monitoring program, criminal justice, drug treatment, and hospital data with the Connecticut Office of the Chief Medical Examiner dataset.
+This enabled a more accurate assessment of medication and health services utilization that may have increased or decreased patient risk for overdose.
+The goals of this project included:

-1. Gain access to, clean, and link the necessary datasets.
+- Gaining access to, cleaning, and linking the necessary datasets.

 Accessing datasets is the largest barrier to linking data sources.
 Without a legislative mandate for coordinated effort across state agencies, several different Memoranda of Understanding (MOU) need to be established that require a lengthy internal state agency legal review, resulting in over a year’s time to obtain approvals.
 In addition, other than the dataset obtained from the Office of the Chief Medical Examiner, all other datasets were considered protected personal health information, creating legal challenges related to patient privacy.
 Overall, during phase one of this project, Yale-Mayo CERSI linked several datasets.
 The creation of a unified database linking state-level administrative claims data on nonfatal overdoses, mortality data, substance use treatment data, and controlled substances prescription dispensing data in a timely and ongoing fashion served as a proof of concept for future efforts to enhance states’ capabilities to monitor the public health impact of controlled substances, identify and implement interventions, and assess their effectiveness.